 When you dispute a speeding ticket in BC, the relevant offence might be referred to at Court as, “speeding against a highway sign”.
 The language is important here.
-In BC, the speed limit is 50 km/h within a municipality and 80 km/h outside a municipality, unless there is a sign indicating otherwise.
+In BC, the speed limit is 50 km/h within a municipality and 80 km/h outside a municipality, unless there are speed signs indicating otherwise.
 If you are charged with speeding along a road where a sign has varied the speed limit, this is known as speeding against a highway sign.

 If you receive a ticket for speeding against a highway sign you can either accept it and pay the fine – which amounts to pleading guilty – or file a dispute.
 Every person charged with speeding has the right to dispute a ticket.
 Doing so effectively puts the Crown on notice that it must prove beyond a reasonable doubt each and every element of the alleged offence of speeding against a highway sign.

 But what exactly does the prosecution have to prove about speed signs to show they apply?

 What does the statute say about speed signs?

 The offence of speeding in BC is addressed by Section 146 of the Motor Vehicle Act.
 It states that a person must not drive a motor vehicle at a greater speed than 50 km/h within a municipality and 80 km/h outside a municipality.
 Of course, there are plenty of highways where the speed limit is higher or lower than 50 km/h or 80 km/h.
 This is because Section 146 allows the minister responsible for the administration of the Transportation Act to increase or decrease the speed limit on a particular portion of